FlamingPaw/kasa-telegram-bot/README.md

 Make sure to save your token in a secure place, treat it like a password and don't share it with anyone.
 Take that token, and place it in `config.ini` at `bot_token =`

+## User History
+This is the number of history lines to show under the current status.
+0 disables this.

 # Manual Install
 1. Download Python from https://www.python.org/downloads/
 2. Download pip from https://pip.pypa.io/en/stable/installation/